When we look out

 YCN reader rating of 5, reporter has used this service multiple times.

-PET SITTING IN YOUR HOME: For all your pet sitting needs, contact Precious Pets Sitting Service at 216-701-4181.
-Providing visits, midday walks, and overnight service since 1997.
-Rates start $15/day, insured/bonded, Veterinary Technician.
+PET SITTING IN YOUR HOME: Precious Pets Sitting Service at 216-701-4181, precpetstr@aol.com, preciouspetsohio.square.site.
+Providing visits, midday walks, and overnights since 1997, rates start $20/day, Insured/Bonded, Vet Tech.